roy2909/roy2909.github.io/_posts/2024-02-12-Exploration.md

 ## Future Work
 Although this project has achieved significant milestones, there are several areas that require further development.
 These include:
 1. **Exploration Algorithm Optimization**: The current exploration algorithm can be further optimized to enhance its efficiency and robustness.
 This can be done by adding an information gain metric and an object classifier to provde the robot with more information about the environment and determine exactly which areas it should give priority to explore.
-2. **Human Detection and Recognition**: Currently, the human detection system operates by capturing still frames during exploration, interrupting the process to take, process, and return the position of detected humans.
-This method was adopted due to limitations with the Jetson Orin Nano's inability to process video streams in real-time accurately while running RTAB Map and the Nav2 stack.
+2. **Human Detection and Recognition**: Currently, the human detection system operates by capturing still frames during exploration, interrupting the process to capture, process, and return the position of detected humans.
+This method was adopted due to the inability to process video streams in real-time accurately while running RTAB Map and the Nav2 stack simultaneously.
+The position of the human detected was displayed inaccurately using this method and hence was not used in the final implementation.
 For real-world scenarios, an efficient solution would entail real-time human detection and classification, along with determining their position and distance while the robot moves around.
 One viable approach would involve downsizing the model and deploying it on a more powerful system.
-1. **Facial Recognition**: Although I successfully developed a package for accurate face storage and recognition, I aimed to integrate facial recognition into the entire pipeline.
+3. **Facial Recognition**: Although I successfully developed a package for accurate face storage and recognition, I aimed to integrate facial recognition into the entire pipeline.
 This enhancement would allow the robot to store the face of a specific person it intends to find and search for that individual within an unknown environment.
 Such a feature would be invaluable in scenarios like searching for specific individuals in disaster zones.
 Unfortunately, due to time constraints, I couldn't implement this feature.

 <div align="center"><h4> <a href="https://github.com/roy2909/QuadrupedSearchandRescue">View Project on Github</a></h4></div>